Master's Degree Programme in Information and Communication Technology: Cyber Security

 COMPETENCE DESCRIPTION

-The employment percentage of those holding an M.Sc.(Tech.) degree is high in Finland.
-The Master's degree from the Cyber Security specialisation track covers different topical areas of information security and the benefits from co-operation with companies in the region especially in terms of the optional Capstone projects and internships.
-Based on the choices made in the personal study plan and the resulting expertise profile of each student, successful career paths in the IT sector as information security experts and leaders are achievable in the Turku area as well as other regions in Finland and globally.
+The Master's degree from the Cyber Security specialisation track covers broadly the different topical areas of cyber security technology with focus on cyber security in networked systems.
+In addition to technological expertise, all graduates have studied mathematical cryptography and information security management as compulsory major subject studies, giving the graduates a true multi-disciplinary set of skills and knowledge in the field.
+Graduates benefit from the programme’s co-operation with companies in the region especially in terms of the optional Capstone projects and internships.
+Based on the choices made in the personal study plan and the resulting expertise profile of each student, successful career paths in the ICT sector as information security specialists and leaders are achievable in the Turku area as well as other regions in Finland and globally.
+In addition to pursuing careers in the ICT industry as cyber security specialists and leaders, graduates of the Programme are also eligible to apply for Ph.D. studies.
+The employment percentage of those holding an M.Sc.(Tech.) degree is very high in Finland.

 JOB OPTIONS

-The expertise profile may lead to a career title of e.g.
+The graduate’s unique expertise profile may lead to a career title of, for example, one of the following:

 CAREER IN RESEARCH